FAQ for Electing Pass-Through Entities – 2024 Updates- Updated October 21, 2024

 A refund may be requested by the entity.
 To request a refund, use the form PTE-C and list the amount of estimate payments made on line 5b.

-The Alabama taxable income of the Electing Pass-Through Entity will be calculated in accordance with Section 40-18-24 for Partnerships and Sections 40-18-161 and Section 40-18-162 for S Corporations.
-Taxable income shall be apportioned in accordance with the provisions of Chapter 27 of Title 40, Code of Alabama 1975.
+The Alabama taxable income of the Electing Pass-Through Entity will be calculated in accordance with §40-18-24, Code of Ala.
+1975, for Partnerships and Sections 40-18-161 and 40-18-162, Code of Ala.
+1975, for S Corporations.
+Taxable income shall be apportioned in accordance with the provisions of Chapter 27 of Title 40, Code of Ala.
+1975.
 Use the total of total of lines 1 through 17 in the Alabama column on Schedule K, Form 65, or Form 20S, to determine Alabama taxable income.
 Alabama tax paid under this provision shall not be deducted in calculating Alabama taxable income.

 Are guaranteed payments included in the calculation of taxable income?